bmaupin/civ-be-linux-fixes/docs/notes/mesa-crash-research.md

    1. Download 32-bit glxinfo

       I downloaded the mesa-utils i386 .deb from here and extracted glxinfo from it: https://launchpad.net/ubuntu/+source/mesa-demos/8.4.0-1build1/+build/15697776

+      ⚠️ For newer versions of Mesa, you may need to compile glxinfo; see [Build mesa demos from source](#build-mesa-demos-from-source)

    1. Run this command and make sure you see the version you just built